celo-org/docs/docs/cel2/faq.md

 See [Celo L2 Specification](https://specs.celo.org/root.html).

-### What are the costs for L1 data and how are they payed?
+### What are the costs for L1 data and how are they paid?

 For the testnet L1 data fees are covered by us.